Aurora-Interactive/chatbot-sdk-typescript/docs/models/operations/chatspreviewresponse.md

 import { ChatsPreviewResponse } from "@aurora-interactive/chatbot-api-sdk/models/operations";

 let value: ChatsPreviewResponse = {
-    error: "One or more API parameters are malformed.
-Please check your request and try again", };
+    error: "You have exceeded your Message/TTS quota.
+To send more messages, please upgrade your plan or wait until your subscription renews.", };
 ```